Class LazyValidatorForm

 - lazy List facilities - automatically grows a

-to accomodate the index value being set. - lazy List creation - automatic creation of a
+ListorArrayto accomodate the index value being set. - lazy List creation - automatic creation of a

-for indexed properties, if it doesn't exist. - lazy Map creation - automatic
+ListorArrayfor indexed properties, if it doesn't exist. - lazy Map creation - automatic

 creation of a

-for mapped properties, if it doesn't exist.
+Mapfor mapped properties, if it doesn't exist.

-means that you don't have
+Using this lazy ActionForm means that you don't have

-to define the ActionForm's properties in the struts-config.xml
+to define the ActionForm's properties in the struts-config.xml.

 However, a word of warning, everything in the Request gets populated into

-circumventing the normal firewall
+this ActionForm circumventing the normal firewall

 function of Struts forms.
 Therefore you should only take out of this